erc-chemech/image-processing-MATLAB/README.md

 	-Function allows better control over margins of subplot axes in the figure -Author and further information can be found in the m-function script

+shadedErrorBar
+	-Downloaded rom MATLAB forums
+	-Function allows for prettier continous errorbar plots -Author and further informatio can be found in te m-function script